lengran/OpenPrefirePrac/README.md

 ### Requirement

-- CounterStrikeSharp v166
+- CounterStrikeSharp v168

 ### Installation

 Currently I only provide the Linux (amd64) version.
-Download [the latest release files](https://github.com/lengran/OpenPrefirePrac/releases) and extract all files into your counterstrikesharp plugin folder.
+Download [the latest release files](https://github.com/lengran/OpenPrefirePrac/releases) and extract all files into **game/csgo/addons/counterstrikesharp/plugins/OpenPrefirePrac/**.

 To install the latest version of CounterStrikeSharp, please refer to this [guide](https://docs.cssharp.dev/docs/guides/getting-started.html).